krux/hiera-aws-secretsmanager/README.md

 and cache all secret names on first execution, as well any secrets fetched.
 This is why `secretsmanager:ListSecrets` privilege is required.

+### StatsD

+Setting `options.statsd: true` will enable some statsd reporting using Shopify/statsd-instrument.
+If false or missing, no change in behavior is expected.

 ## Limitations